NenadStoisavljevic/corpus-romanum/README.md

 ## Usage

-The script runs via the command `sh tag.sh [file]`.
+The script runs via the command `corpus`.
 Several text document files can be passed onto the script and each one will be tagged.
 If no files are provided, the user is expected to paste a link to some Latin text from The Latin Library, from there it will properly format the text and then tag it.

 The script will produce an output file `file-tagged`.